heorltd/Estimating_future_burden_T2D__supplementary_data/README.md

 ## Overview

-This is a minimal, standalone implementation of the Type 2 Diabetes (T2D) Total System Value (TSV) engine.
+This repository contains a minimal, standalone implementation of the Type 2 Diabetes (T2D) Total System Value (TSV) engine.
 The model simulates the progression of Type 2 Diabetes in a population over time, tracking health outcomes, complications, and the effects of different treatment scenarios.

 **Quick Links:**